 SEASON & SERVE.
 Remove from heat.
 Salt and Pepper, and enjoy!

 Tip: For some extra flavor and texture, add 1/3 cup pine nuts, walnuts or pecans (chopped and toasted) after simmering for 6 minutes.

 Different cooking methods + other tips

 This carrot side dish is pretty versatile in that it can be made several different ways, and even be made ahead!

+IN THE SLOW COOKER.
 Place the carrots in a greased crock pot.
 Combine melted butter, salt, pepper and brown sugar and water.
 Drizzle over carrots and mix until carrots are coated.
 Cook on HIGH for 2-3 hours or until carrots are tender.

+IN THE OVEN.
 Place your baby carrots in a buttered casserole dish and sprinkle with salt and pepper.
 Sprinkle with 2 tablespoons brown sugar and drizzle on 2 tablespoons melted butter.
 Cover and bake at 350 for 1 hour.

+IN THE INSTANT POT.
 To cook in an Instant Pot or pressure cooker, place all ingredients in the pot, cover and secure the vent.
 Set the pot to “sealing”, press “pressure cook” or “manual” button”.
 Set the timer for 3 minutes.
 Once done, manually release the pressure by switching the vent to “venting”.